-In June 1986, Malcolm Hoenlein was elected Executive Vice Chairman of the Conference of Presidents of Major American Jewish Organizations, the coordinating body on international and national concerns for 52 national Jewish organizations.
-Previously, he served as the founding Executive Director of the Jewish Community Relations Council of Greater New York, the central coordinating agency for Jewish organizations in the metropolitan New York area.
-Prior to that, he was the founding Executive Director of the Greater New York Conference on Soviet Jewry.
+In June 1986, Malcolm Hoenlein was elected CEO/Executive Vice Chairman of the Conference of Presidents of Major American Jewish Organizations, the central coordinating body on international and national concerns for 50 national Jewish organizations.
+He was the founding Executive Director of the Jewish Community Relations Council of Greater New York, and earlier he was the founding Executive Director of the Greater New York Conference on Soviet Jewry.

-Mr. Hoenlein is associated with and serves on the boards of many communal, education and civic organizations including the Council on Foreign Relations.
-He is Chairman of America’s Voices in Israel and Co-Chair of the Secure Community Network.
-He services on the Boards of Directors or Advisory Boards of several companies.
+Mr. Hoenlein is associated with and serves on the boards of many communal, educational and civic organizations including the Council on Foreign Relations, the Council for a Secure America, the Secure Community Network, and on the boards of several companies.